Skip to main content

 What to expect in the first trimester

-You may feel more tired, and will experience some physical and emotional changes.
+You may feel more tired and will experience some physical and emotional changes.

 You can also get started with the medical and maternity care that is available for you and your baby.
-Talk to your GP about the options available to you.

 Pregnancy tests